pi-star-2025/pi_star/Math + Physics/geometry/root_2.md

 All square roots can end if you have an end to π.
 The calculation is then based on all higher prime numbers in the final deck of primes (so 2 includes 3, 5, 7, 11, 13, etc., whereas 7 includes 11, 13, etc.)

 The square root of 2 is the root vision.
-By inclduing the end calculations of all other square roots, it creates a final "rational" area for the circle, and a final prime number.
+By including the end calculations of all other square roots, it creates a final "rational" area for the circle, and a final prime number.

 ...